-- 4. The EEO Officer or HR Director/Designee will work with the employee to obtain technical assistance, as needed. - 5.
-The EEO Officer or HR Director/Designee will provide a written decision to the employee within a reasonable amount of time, not to exceed 30 days from original employee request, unless a longer time is agreed upon by the employee and the employer.
+6. The EEO Officer or HR Director/Designee will provide a written decision to the employee within a reasonable amount of time, not to exceed 30 days from original employee request.
+Most accommodation requests under the PWFA should not require 30 days to provide a decision and any unnecessary delay in providing a reasonable accommodation may result in a violation of the PWFA.

-§ 7.2.
-Applicants:
+§ 7.2(b) Applicants:

-- 1. The job applicant shall inform the supervisor, EEO Officer, or HR Director/Designee of the need for an accommodation.
+- 1. The job applicant or their representative shall inform the supervisor, EEO Officer, or HR Director/Designee of the need for an accommodation.
 Hiring officials who have been notified by an applicant of a need for accommodation should contact the designated EEO or HR official for assistance.
-The EEO Officer or HR Director/Designee will discuss the needed accommodation and possible alternatives with the applicant. - 2.
-The EEO Officer or HR Director/Designee will make a decision regarding the request for accommodation and, if approved, take the necessary steps to see that the accommodation in provided.
+The EEO Officer or HR Director/Designee will discuss the accommodation needed and possible alternatives with the applicant. - 2.
+The EEO Officer or HR Director/Designee will make a decision regarding the request for accommodation and, if approved, take the necessary steps to see that the accommodation in is provided.